mirzaakhena/recipe-dingtalk/README.md

   - webview.js
 ```

-Reload the Franz, Open Custom Services, You will see the dark Dingtalk icon.
+Reload the Franz, Open Custom Services, You will see the Dingtalk icon.

 icon is taken from
 https://seekicon.com/free-icon/dingtalk-circle-icon_1